Lebanon's protesters, leaders hold parallel national day rallies

 Demonstrators gathered for the alternative independence celebrations, converging by early afternoon on Martyrs’ Square in central Beirut, which used to be the traditional location of the official parade.
 Protesters have occupied the area, closing it off to traffic since mid-October.

 The demonstrations that began on October 17 against proposed taxes on WhatsApp calls turned into a condemnation of the country’s political elite, who have run the country since the 1975-90 civil war.

 “They don’t want the country to change.
 They want it to stay the same and they want us to leave,” said one protester who appeared in the square dressed as Charlie Chaplin and gave her name only as Joyce.
 “I am an actress.
 I don’t want to leave this country.
 I want to stay here, work here and live in Lebanon.”

 The protests since last month have brought together people from different religious and political backgrounds, and given them hope of sweeping out a system they say is broken.

 “It’s the first time Lebanese from all religious communities have protested en masse without a political party calling for it, and against all parties,” said 21-year-old university student Tamara.

 “That’s real independence – one that’s organic”.

-Hundreds waved Lebanese flags and sang the national anthem on Friday, while marches set out from different neighbourhoods in the capital toward the square, the epicentre of the protests, facing the waterfront and near the government headquarters and parliament.
+Hundreds waved Lebanese flags and sang the national anthem on Friday, while marches set out from different neighbourhoods in the capital toward the square, the epicentre of the protests, facing the waterfront and near the government headquarters and parliament.it

 The limited official Independence Day display reflects the changing mood in Lebanon, which is facing its most serious political and economic crises in years.
 The leaderless anti-government protests have gripped the country since mid-October, while a deadlock among the top leaders has failed to produce a government three weeks after Prime Minister Saad Hariri resigned.